adityathakur96/Olympic_2021-Data-Analysis/README.md

-** The photos of corresponding project are in the folder called Photos
+** The ScreenShots of corresponding project are in the folder called Photos